tequdev/evernode-docs/docs/source/hosts/maintenance.md

 ## Transaction costs

-As mentioned in [System requirements](evernode-host.md#in-addition-to-the-above-you-need-to-posses-following), you need to keep a sufficient XAH balance in the host account to cover the transaction fees for your host.
+As mentioned in [System requirements](evernode-host.md#system-requirements), you need to keep a sufficient XAH balance in the host account to cover the transaction fees for your host.
 Transaction feed originates from [Heartbeat](../platform/hooks/operations.md#heartbeat) transactions sent to the hook as well as instance creation replies sent back to tenants.

 ## Updating the Evernode software

 You can run `evernode update` to check and install updates to Evernode.

-**Note: For Evernode 0.8.2 update `evernode update` command would not show any pending updates for your Sashimono.
-To update to v0.8.2, run below command.
+**Note: For the Evernode 0.8.2 update `evernode update` command would not show any pending updates for your Sashimono.
+To update to v0.8.2, run the below command.
 It is recommended to use the following command for an independent Evernode update.**
 ```
 curl -fsSL https://raw.githubusercontent.com/EvernodeXRPL/evernode-test-resources/main/sashimono/installer/evernode.sh | sudo bash -s update
 ```